Benyaminhosseiny/Spectral-GBSAR/README.md

 ## Paper

-If this repository piqued your interest in this work, you can read the full paper from the following links:
+If this repository piqued your interest in this work, you can find more details and experiments in the full paper from the following links:

 *Spectral estimation model for linear displacement and vibration monitoring with GBSAR system*